kanaka/mal/README.md

 ### TypeScript

+*The TypeScript implementation was created by [vvakame](https://github.com/vvakame)*

 The TypeScript implementation of mal requires the TypeScript 2.2 compiler.
-It has been tested with Node.js v7.6.0.
+It has been tested with Node.js v6.

 ```
 cd ts